ncsa/ncsa_system_documentation/docs/source/index.rst

 Additional non-system specific user documentation on topics related to NCSA's computing resources.

-- :ref:`generic`: System-generic documentation on topics that are applicable across multiple NCSA computing resources, including :ref:`logging_in` and :ref:`slurm`.
+- :ref:`generic`: System-generic documentation on topics that are applicable across multiple NCSA computing resources, including :ref:`logging_in` and :ref:`transfer`.

 - :ref:`licensed`: Licenced software that is supported on NCSA computing resources.
 However to use/invoke this software on the resource, you must own a separate software license.